 The chocolate company that conquered the world began here in Birmingham.
 (The Cadbury family originally built Bournville for its employees.)
 Now discover how your favourite confectionary is made with a trip to Cadbury World – Birmingham’s very own Willy Wonka Factory.

 Your journey might appear normal enough to begin with by making your own choc.
-But you’ll soon be on a chocolate mad adventure to an Aztec Temple to discover the origins of the cocoa bean quickly enough.
+But you’ll soon be on a chocolate-mad adventure to an Aztec Temple to discover the origins of the cocoa bean quickly enough.
 With its mix of multi-sensory cinema, interactive digital displays and demonstrations, Cadbury World has remained refreshingly bizarre over the decades.
 There’s enough chocolate here to send anyone doolally too.
-Learn more here.

 Birmingham is the place for foodies.
 It was recently called one of the most exciting food destinations in the country and, with more Michelin stars than anywhere else outside of London, we see why.
 There are six (six!) restaurants with Michelin stars in Brum now.
 All deserving of your consideration.

-There are a number of Brummie legends to be proud of (From Joe Lycett to Lenny Henry, Ozzy Osbourne to Julie Walters), but one we often forget about is JRR Tolkien.
+There are many Brummie legends to be proud of (From Joe Lycett to Lenny Henry, Ozzy Osbourne to Julie Walters), but one we often forget about is JRR Tolkien.
 Often more associated with Oxford, the family is actually from Sarehole.
-At 12 years old, Tolkien then went to live at The Oratory in Edgbaston and was educated at King Edward’s School.
+At 12 years old, Tolkien went to live at The Oratory in Edgbaston and was educated at King Edward’s School.
 Both the natural environment of Birmingham and its giant industrial buildings would later inspire the world of Middle Earth.